 With Janet Evanovich’s flair for hilarious situations, breathtaking action, and unforgettable characters, LEAN MEAN THIRTEEN shows why no one can beat Evanovich for blockbuster entertainment.

-Originally published in hardback June 2002, St. Martin’s Press
+Originally published in hardcover June 2007, St. Martin’s Press